 Just like the importance of coffee extraction, steaming milk can make or break your cup of coffee.
-Steaming milk is more than just heating up milk; there’s a science behind the madness that makes your latte, cappuccino, macchiato- taste so, so good.
+Steaming milk is more than just heating up milk.
+There’s a science behind the madness that makes your latte, cappuccino, or macchiato taste so, so good.

 When a barista steams milk, they are following a strict method to give you the best coffee possible.
-Not only are we warming up the milk, but we’re creating small bubbles in the milk, which creates the foam at the top layer of your coffee.
+Not only are they warming up the milk, but they’re creating small bubbles in the milk to create the foam on the top layer of your coffee.
 When steamed properly, the foam should appear shiny and resemble a liquidised marshmallow.

-Of course, how milk is steamed and how much foam is produced depends on the drink you order.
-The foam/milk to espresso ratio will vary different from a cappuccino, for example, which contains roughly three-quarters foam, to a flat white, which contains one-quarter foam.
+Of course, how milk is steamed and how much foam is created depends on the drink you order.
+The foam/milk to espresso ratio will vary from a cappuccino, which contains roughly three-quarters foam, to a flat white, which contains one-quarter foam.
 You can see a coffee chart of different drinks and their ratios here

-- Be aware of what temperature your milk should reach before steaming the milk.
-Although the exact temperature of which milk should be steamed differs from coffee shops, the general rule is to steam whole and skimmed milk between 60-65 C (140-149 F), while steaming almond and soy milk no higher than 50 C (122 F).
+- Be sure to know what temperature your milk should reach before steaming.
+The exact temperature of which milk should be steamed differs between coffee shops, but the general rule is to steam whole and skimmed milk between 60-65 C (140-149 F), and almond or soya milk no higher than 50 C (122 F).

 - Before placing the wand in the milk, purge (opening the wand’s valve) for a second to clean the wand of condensation.
 Make sure the wand is also cleaned of any milk residue that may have been left over from the last steam (although the wand should always be wiped clean after every time milk is steamed!).